Yucatán: Demography

-Major cities and towns
+Largest cities

 Languages

 The most widespread indigenous language of Yucatán is Yucatec Maya, spoken natively by approximately 800,000 people in Yucatán and adjacent Quintana Roo and Campeche, especially in rural areas.
 The Spanish spoken in Yucatán has lexical and some phonological borrowing from Mayan and employs many words of Mayan origin, such as purux ("fat"), tuch ("navel") and wixar ("urinate").

 Korean immigration

-In 1905, 1,003 Korean immigrants, which included 802 men and 231 women and children, departed from the port of Chemulpo, Incheon aboard the ship Ilford to Salina Cruz, Oaxaca, Mexico.
+In 1905, 1,003 Korean immigrants – 802 men and 231 women and children – departed from the port of Chemulpo, Incheon, aboard the ship Ilford to Salina Cruz, Oaxaca.
 The journey took 45 days, after which they took a train to Coatzacoalcos, Veracruz.
-In the Veracruz port, another boat was taken to the port of Progreso with the final destination being the capital city of Mérida, Yucatan.
+At Coatzacoalcos, another boat was taken to the port of Progreso, with the final destination being the city of Mérida.
 They arrived in May 1905, with previously signed contracts for four years' work as indentured laborers on the Yucatán henequen haciendas.
-Many of these Koreans were distributed throughout the Yucatán in 32 henequen haciendas.
-The town of Motul, Yucatan, located in the heart of the henequen zone, was a destination for many of the Korean immigrants.
+Many of these Koreans were distributed throughout Yucatán in 32 henequen haciendas.
+The town of Motul, Yucatán, located in the heart of the henequen zone, was a destination for many of the Korean immigrants.
 Subsequently, in 1909, at the end of their contracts, they began a new stage in which they scattered even further.
 Thus, the majority of those who came were single men who made or remade their family lives with Yucatecan especially Maya women.
 While Korean girls were much more subject to marriages arranged by Korean parents, males had greater freedom when it came to making a family.
-This rapid intermarriage by Koreans, coupled with geographic dispersal, prevented the establishment of close social networks among these migrants and therefore provided the basis for Korean descendants among the Yucatan Peninsula.
+This rapid intermarriage by Koreans, coupled with geographic dispersal, prevented the establishment of close social networks among these migrants and therefore provided the basis for Korean descendants across the Yucatán Peninsula.
 After that 1905 ship, no further entries of Koreans into Mexico were recorded until many years later, leading to a new community of Koreans with completely different characteristics from those who entered in 1905.